adamrupe/demon_tutorial/README.md

-# Tutorial for using Demon
+# Tutorial for using demon.csc cluster
 Example and test code for getting started on the Linux cluster at the Complexity Sciences Center, UC Davis

 ## Getting Started: